gabebw/pidgin2adium/README.md

     pidgin2adium --in ~/pidgin-logs --aliases "Gabe B-W,Gabe,Gabe Berke-Williams"

+By default, `pidgin2adium` outputs logs to the directory that Adium looks for logs in.
+If you want to customize the output directory, use the `--out` option:

+    pidgin2adium --in ~/pidgin-logs --aliases "Gabe B-W,Gabe" -o ./output-dir

 ## OK, what's with the aliases?

 Pidgin2adium needs a comma-separated list of your aliases to work.
 Aliases make